-The merchants guild has all of the necessary equipment in its guildhall, and you can buy most workshop items for your home (help home).
-Tools are typically portable and can be purchased from shops on-grid.
-All merchant guild crafting rooms are open for public use.
+The Merchants Guild has all of the necessary equipment in its guildhall, and you can buy tools for personal use.
 The University has similar public crafting rooms.

-Each craft requires some amount of a different material.
+Each crafting recipe requires materials to make.
 Most crafts have several different materials which they can use, and each has a different difficulty.
 Better materials are generally more expensive and take more skill.

 To determine what materials a craft can use, you can type the craft’s command on its own.
 It will list all of the different possibilities with the easier materials listed first.
 For example, if you type jewel, it will display a list of recipes you can make with the Jeweling skill.

 Some equipment and materials you can get through the use of other skills, like a basket press from woodworking for brewing or a needle for tailoring from jeweling.
 However, you can get all materials from shops in game.
 You can find cloth and leather at Seamstress’ Delight, metals at the Gailiech Outpost, jewels at Daylin’s Gemstones, paper pulp at the Bookstore on King’s Concourse, wax at the Candle Shop, and wood at the Carpenter’s Shop.
 Type help business for a list of shops you can visit to look for materials, and look under the TYPE header for what the shop generally sells.